OlafDs/Dating-app/README.md

   }
 }
 ```
 And these are the dependencies that i used in the ```package.json``` file.
 You don't need to use these.
-These packages are optinal:
+These packages are optinal to download, but it will help to write your code easier:

 ```
   "dependencies": {